doug-moen/openscad2/rfc/Library_Scripts.md

 There is an almost universal desire among the authors of library scripts to include example code that demonstrates how to use the API.
-So we should support this.
+So we should support this better.

 There should be a standard way for library scripts to include example code that you can interact with using the new Customizer GUI, without having to